pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_triage_update.hbs.md

 The rationale of why the impact analysis state was asserted

-- code_not_present = the code has been removed or tree-shaked.
+- code_not_present = the code is removed or tree-shaked.
 - code_not_reachable = the vulnerable code is not invoked at runtime.
-- requires_configuration = exploitability requires a configurable option to be set/unset.
+- requires_configuration = exploitability requires a configurable option to be set or unset.
 - requires_dependency = exploitability requires a dependency that is not present.
-- requires_environment = exploitability requires a certain environment which is not present.
+- requires_environment = exploitability requires a certain environment that is not present.
-- protected_by_compiler = exploitability requires a compiler flag to be set/unset.
+- protected_by_compiler = exploitability requires a compiler flag to be set or unset.
 - protected_at_runtime = exploits are prevented at runtime.
 - protected_at_perimeter = attacks are blocked at physical, logical, or network perimeter.
 - protected_by_mitigating_control = preventative measures have been implemented
-  that reduce the likelihood and/or impact of the vulnerability.
+  that reduce the likelihood or impact of the vulnerability.

 > **Note** `--justification` is required when `--state` is set to `not_affected`